banzaicloud/istio-operator/README.md

 ## Community

 If you have any questions about the Istio operator, and would like to talk to us and the other members of the Banzai Cloud community, please join our **#istio-operator** channel on [Slack](https://pages.banzaicloud.com/invite-slack).

+We also frequently write blog posts about [Istio](https://banzaicloud.com/tags/istio/) itself and the [Istio operator](https://banzaicloud.com/tags/istio-operator/).

 ## License